am283721/vue-my-photos/README.md

 ## Usage

-Simply initiate a lightbox component with the 'lightbox' tag and unique ref name:
+Simply initiate a lightbox component with the `lightbox` tag and *unique* ref name:

 ```html
 <lightbox id="mylightbox"